 scale = c(3, 1, 2),

-shape = c("gaussian", "bluntedcorn", "unifcube"),
+shape = c("gaussian", "cone", "unifcube"),

-rotation = rotations_4d,
+rotation = list(rot1, rot2, rot3),

-is_bkg = FALSE)
+is_bkg = FALSE

-#> ✔ Data generation completed successfully! 🎉
+#> ✔ Data generation completed successfully!!!